marcioAlmada/redsql/README.md

 * Express syntax
 * Dynamic API: available methods are just a mirror of your table (bean) structure.
-* Programmatic: Avoid nasty string manipulations to achieve dynamic SQL construction.
+* Programmatic: avoid nasty string manipulations to achieve dynamic SQL construction.
-* Database agnostic: API inconsistencies across databases (aka Oracle) are gracefully normalized.
+* Database agnostic: SQL inconsistencies across databases (aka Oracle) like LIMIT and OFFSET are gracefully normalized.
-* Does not aims to hide SQL (too much).
+* Lazy field loading: restrict wich fields you want in your queries without code faffing.

 ## Installation